You Know You’re a Prepper When… 29 Surefire Signs You are a Prepper!

 4. Your basement looks like a grocery store.

-Basements aren’t actually the best place to store survival supplies, but you ran out of room in your pantry and had to expand!
+Basements aren’t the best place to store survival supplies, but you ran out of room in your pantry and had to expand!

 5. When your wife says, “are you really wearing that out?” she isn’t talking about your clothes!